ChronicStone/vue-route-query/README.md

 ### Global Query Manager

 The library uses a singleton `GlobalQueryManager` that:

 - Batches multiple updates to prevent race conditions
 - Processes all updates in the next tick
 - Ensures consistent state across all instances
 - Handles cleanup of removed properties
+- Intelligently combines navigation modes (push if any instance requests push)

 ## Performance Considerations